nsmsn/personal-site-v2/src/now.md

 permalink: /now/
 ---

-<small class="timestamp">Updated <time datetime="2020-12-28">Dec.
-28, 2020</time></small>
+<small class="timestamp">Updated <time datetime="2021-02-01">Feb.
+1, 2021</time></small>

 ## Lockdown
-Since the coronavirus pandemic is continuing to rage across the United States, I'm living in a state of semi-lockdown this winter and mainly working from home.
-I'm staving off cabin fever with a few home improvement projects and working on my personal site once more after a dormant period.
+Since the coronavirus pandemic is continuing to rage across the United States, I’m living in a state of semi-lockdown this winter and mainly working from home.
+I’m staving off cabin fever with a few home improvement projects and working on my personal site once more after a dormant period.
 [Follow along with my redesign posts](/tags/redesign/).